nsccsuperli/PTAFM/README.md

-# Polygon Training Architecture for Foundation Model on Dual-Heterogeneous with Network and Device
+# Polygon training architecture for foundation models with network- and device-level heterogeneity

 ![world_map](./images/world_map.png)
 Large language models have experienced rapid growth, constrained by the computational limits of training foundation models.
 With the continuous release of new GPU products, high-end devices are increasingly accessible, eventually transitioning into the mid-range and low-end segments.
 A pivotal focus in current research is the facilitation of joint training across diverse regions and devices.
 However, this research encounters dual-heterogeneous challenges in both network and device capabilities.